Tom Coleman (Missouri politician)

-Earl Thomas Coleman (born May 29, 1943) is an American politician who represented Missouri in the United States House of Representatives from 1976–1993.
+Earl Thomas Coleman (born May 29, 1943) is an American politician who represented Missouri in the United States House of Representatives from 1976 to 1993.

 Education

-He attended public schools and received a B.A. from William Jewell College in 1965 and an M.P.A. from New York University's, Wagner School of Public Service, in 1969.
+He attended public schools and received a B.A. from William Jewell College in 1965 and an M.P.A. from Wagner Graduate School of Public Service, in 1969.
 He also received a J.D. from Washington University School of Law in 1969.
 He was admitted to the Missouri Bar in 1969 and commenced practice in Kansas City.

 Career

 From 1969 to 1972 Coleman, a Republican, served as Missouri's State Assistant Attorney General.
 In 1972, he was elected to the Missouri House of Representatives, where he served until 1976.
 After the unexpected death of Congressman Jerry Litton, Coleman ran for, and won, the election succeeding him.
 He represented Missouri's 6th Congressional District, which encompasses northwestern Missouri, including a portion of Kansas City north of the Missouri River and the city of Saint Joseph.
 Coleman served in Congress until 1993, when he was ousted by Pat Danner, Litton's former district administrator.

 After leaving office he has worked for The Livingston Group, a lobbying organization founded by former Congressman Bob Livingston.